Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Onro homepage

-Compared to more enterprise-heavy tools, Onro focuses on simplicity, speed of setup, and strong mobile app support for drivers—making it a standard option for teams that want a leaner operational layer rather than deep orchestration or multi-mile automation.
+Onro is a cloud-based last-mile delivery management platform built for courier, on-demand, and hyperlocal delivery businesses.
+Compared to enterprise-heavy tools, Onro focuses on simplicity, speed of setup, and strong mobile app support for drivers—making it a practical option for teams that want a leaner operational layer rather than deep orchestration or multi-mile automation.

 Common Challenges Onro Resolves